Instructor: Joseph O'Rourke

 Submitting Assignments: Via the Moodle page for this course.
 (If you are registered for the course you should be automatically enrolled to access Moodle.)

-Exams: Two of the assignments will be one-week take-home "exams," which are very much like assignments except that (a) they focus more on understanding rather than "doing," and (b) unlike assignments, there is no collaboration permitted.
-You can view the assignment-exams as more comprehensive assignments that count slightly more than a normal assignment.
+Exams: Three of the assignments will be one-week take-home "exams," which are very much like assignments except that (a) they focus more on understanding rather than "doing," they may have an associated (untimed) Moodle quiz, and (c) unlike assignments, there is no collaboration permitted.
+You can view the assignment-exams as more comprehensive assignments; they count roughly the same as a regular assignment.